 Here, portfolio managers build and actively manage a mix of investments based on your risk appetite, investment horizon, and expected returns.
 Whether you're focused on aggressive growth or wealth preservation, they create a strategy that fits your needs.
 These services are ideal for High-Net-Worth Individuals (HNIs) because they account for liquidity preferences, tax treatment, and risk levels.

 And yes, PMS is regulated.
 Only SEBI-registered entities can offer it, which adds a level of safety and accountability.
 Also, the minimum investment amount has evolved over time—it now stands at Rs.
 50 lakh, signalling the premium nature of this service.
 If your current investments are under Rs.
 50 lakh diversified mutual funds could offer similar professional management with a lower entry barrier.
-Start Investing with Rs.
-100
+Start investing or begin a SIP with just Rs.
+100!

 How do portfolio management services work?